COURSE PACKAGES

 -

-Compression and Dynamics - Learn how to control and manipulate the dynamic range of a sound.
+Compression - Learn how to control and manipulate the dynamic range of a sound.

 Reverb and Delay - Use effects to change the spatial quality of the signal.

-Distortion and Saturation - Alter the harmonic quality of the waveform to introduce warmth and overdrive.
+Distortion and Saturation - Alter the harmonic quality of the waveform by introducing overdrive and warmth.

 Effects Chains and Racks - Build custom combinations of plugins to create new effects.